NWA school districts consider school safety recommendations

 NORTHWEST ARKANSAS (KNWA/KFTA) — Springdale and Rogers Public Schools’ are re-upping security at their campuses ahead of the start of the school year.

-Assistant Superintendent at Roger Public Schools Charles Lee said complacency is the enemy of security.
+Assistant Superintendent at Rogers Public Schools Charles Lee said convenience is the enemy of security.

 Lee said each school has a safety coordinator.